 Kelowna mother's kidneys fail as she waits for liver transplant

-A Kelowna woman awaiting a life saving organ transplant is facing another health setback.
+A Kelowna woman awaiting a life-saving liver transplant has now entered the hospital with kidney failure.

+Lyndsay Richholt, 42, is in end-stage liver failure and was expecting a transplant to arrive last month after months of public advocacy.

 "She did some blood work and the results came back that she’s in acute kidney failure,” Loewen said.